MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Prompts.md

 ```

 The `Prompt` function must return an object.
 As a best practice, return a
-string or an object that is formatted as a string.
+string or an object that's formatted as a string.
 The maximum recommended
 length is 80 characters.

 For example, the following `Prompt` function returns a "Hello, World" string